-Header image courtesy of @oleg.manzhura (Instagram)
+Header image courtesy of Meckl Antal (via Unsplash)

 We love ferry rides.
-The smell of the salty sea spray, the wind in your hair, the sun on your face, all without being too hot as the boat moves fast enough to create a breeze.
-While everyone knows that the Star Ferry is the quintessential Hong Kong ferry ride, there are also plenty of lesser-known options available.
-Go from North Point Ferry Pier to Kai Tak, which in itself is interesting for being our old airport, or hop on a ferry from Tuen Mun to Tai O, where you can spend the day exploring the laid-back fishing village.
+The smell of the salty sea spray, the wind blowing into your hair, the sun on your face, all without being too hot as the boat moves fast enough to create a breeze.
+While everyone knows that the Star Ferry is the quintessential Hong Kong ferry ride, there is also plenty of lesser-known and forgotten boat routes that are just as scenic.

 Why not go cycling for a day and enjoy some greenery, some water, and some exercise?
 Going from Tai Wai to Tai Mei Tuk is the most popular cycling route, which follows Tolo Harbour, wending its way along the scenic coastline and peaceful villages, and into the innermost part of the eastern New Territories.
 Mostly flat with some occasional inclines, this route doesn’t put up anything too strenuous, which is great for families with small children.
 If you pack some food, you can even reward yourself with a grill at Tai Mei Tuk’s public barbecue sites.
-Here’s a detailed guide to doing the trip.
+Here is a detailed guide to doing the trip.

 Ice creams and gelatos are fantastic treats year-round, but of course, they are more welcome than ever during Hong Kong’s sweltering summers.
-Whether the cereal-studded cones at Emack & Bolio’s, the branch-exclusive ice cream sandwiches at Elephant Grounds, or the dairy- and gluten-free, plant-based vegan offerings at Happy Cow, Hong Kong is sure to have frozen confectionaries to suit your palate.
-As much as new brands are exciting to try, part of us will always veer back to our OG soft-serve—Mister Softee ice cream sold from mobile vans playing the Blue Danube tune.
+Whether it’s the cereal-studded cones at Emack & Bolio’s, the branch-exclusive ice cream sandwiches at Elephant Grounds, or the dairy- and gluten-free plant-based vegan offerings at Happy Cow, Hong Kong has a range of delectable frozen confectionaries to suit your palate.
+As much as new brands are exciting to try, part of us will always veer back to our OG soft-serve—Mister Softee ice cream sold from mobile vans playing the “Blue Danube” tune.

-After you’ve worked up an appetite, you can easily ditch the blades and grab a bite; bonus points if you snag a seat at a restaurant nearby that overlooks the rink itself.
+After you’ve worked up an appetite, you can easily ditch the blades and grab a bite; bonus points if you snag a seat at a restaurant that overlooks the rink itself.
 If you’re on Hong Kong Island, head to Cityplaza in Taikoo Shing; on Kowloon side, go for Festival Walk or MegaBox.

 Of course, how could we miss every Hongkonger’s favourite outdoor activity?
-Our one additional caveat for summer hiking is doing trails that will take you past rock pools and waterfalls.
+Our one additional caveat for summer hiking is doing shaded trails that will take you past rock pools and waterfalls.
 When you get overheated from the exertion, simply dive in and bob around in the cool waters for a bit before moving on.

-We recommend the Sheung Luk Stream hike because of how picturesque it is, and the Discovery Bay Rock Pools for how easily accessible it is from central DB.
+We recommend the Sheung Luk Stream hike because of how picturesque it is, and the Discovery Bay rock pools for how easily accessible it is from central DB.
 Here is a more comprehensive list of hikes with waterfalls.